A ‘pernicious influence’

 Looking deeper into our past

-The history of the club is a rich and fascinating one and we’ve digging deeper into it with the help of local historian Andrew Whitehead.
-You can read some of his entertaining blogs on the club and some of the things he’s unearthed from his investigations:
+The history of the club is a rich and fascinating one.
+Local historian Andrew Whitehead has been writing some highly blogs on the club and some of the things he’s unearthed.

-And here’s a membership card from 1904, reproduced here with the kind permission of Mr David Beasley, whose grandfather became a member in that year.
+And here’s a CIU associate membership card from 1904, reproduced here with the kind permission of Mr David Beasley, whose grandfather became a member in that year.
+If you’re a member of the club, you’ll have been given a card almost identical to this.

 And a bit of a mystery to solve…